-Before I left home, and knowing there would be some significant stretches of asphalt, I did have a few brief doubts about whether the Surly ECR was the best tool for this journey… The Jalori La dispelled any remaining doubt about that, from the north side its final 15km or so are rough dirt rising at a typical gradient of 15-17% with stretches steeper than that…. the ECR exhibits a somewhat leech-like quality on such terrain, inching upwards over particularly difficult stretches.
+Before I left home, and knowing there would be some significant stretches of asphalt, I did have a few brief doubts about whether the Surly ECR was the best tool for this journey… The Jalori La dispelled any remaining doubt about that, from the north side its final 15km or so are rough dirt rising at gradients up to around of 15-17% … the ECR exhibits a somewhat leech-like quality on such terrain, inching upwards over particularly difficult stretches.
 It was a brutal climb especially as the altitude starts to take effect.

 Chris came with me for a half a day leaving Kullu which was great.
 Gently downhill for 30km to reach the town of Aut where the bridge across the river to the Jalori road was closed due to high water levels – it has been a very wet summer.
 The only alternative is a long, long road tunnel to reach another crossing point further down the valley.
 I was a bit worried about the tunnel, it’s 3 or 4km long and has no ventilation… Traffic being what it was carbon monoxide was on my mind….
-There is a raised footpath alongside the road so we decided it would be OK to ride through on that.
-My headlight barely penetrated the dusty gloom of exhaust fumes and soot… and then, about 500m in.. a puncture.
-Broken glass invisible in the dark.
+There is a raised footpath alongside the road and after much delibration we decided it would be OK to ride through on that.
+My headlight barely penetrated the dusty gloom of exhaust fumes and soot… and then, about 500m in.. a slashed tyre – broken glass invisible in the dark.
 Pushing a loaded bike on a flat tyre for 3km would have trashed the tyre, and left us exposed to the noxious atmosphere for too long, as would attempting a repair inside..
 We lucked out however by hitching a ride on a small pickup truck.
-Out in the sunlight it wasn’t a pleasant fix, temps in the high 30s and tyres lagged with horseshit and stinking muck from the tunnel.
+Out in the sunlight it wasn’t a pleasant repair, temps in the high 30s and tyres lagged with horseshit and stinking muck from the tunnel.

 It’s a beautiful but hot ride up the valley towards the town of Banjar.
 We reached there at 1pm for a spot of lunch before Chris turned back.
 I stayed the night in Banjar preferring to tackle the worst of the climbing ahead in the cool of early morning…

-I was on my way before 7am, straight into one of the hardest climbs I have done on a bike.
-It rises 1500m in just the final 10km, the gradient is unrelenting and the surface terrible.
+I was on my way before 7am, and straight into a stiff climb; it rises 1500m in just the final 10km, the gradient is unrelenting and the surface terrible.
 I crept upwards in the shade, the road being on the eastern flanks of the valley and hence in shade in the morning.
 About 6km from the summit is the village of Shoja.
 I stopped for tea in the sun at about 9.30am… steaming nicely as the sun warmed my sweat-soaked jersey in the cool air.
 For the first time on this trip I really started to notice the altitude as i passed 3000m.
 It’s a subtle effect when the climbing is consistently a grind, there is no baseline for comparison.. except when stopping for a few moments my blood has a chance to re-oxygenate and the first few pedal strokes on starting again feel like an effortless delight… the feeling lasts but a moment as muscles once again go into oxygen debt.

 It took 4hrs to reach the summit at 3220m.
 There are a couple of dhabas on top..
 I stopped for tea and a plate of rice before beginning the 55km of rough descending to reach the valley at Sainj, the lowest point of my ride at just 880m… and also the hottest.
 Enclosed on the lower slopes in a rocky river gorge the heat was intense.
 There must be a lot of silica in the rock on the descent, covered in a thick layer of dust I noticed I glittered quite nicely in the sun.. :-)